Climate and Average Weather Year Round in Kiev Ukraine

 In Kiev, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Kiev begins around April 22 and lasts for 5.8 months, ending around October 16.
-On August 2, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 70% of the time, and overcast or mostly cloudy 30% of the time.
+The clearer part of the year in Kiev begins around April 22 and lasts for 5.8 months, ending around October 15.

-The cloudier part of the year begins around October 16 and lasts for 6.2 months, ending around April 22.
-On November 29, the cloudiest day of the year, the sky is overcast or mostly cloudy 72% of the time, and clear, mostly clear, or partly cloudy 28% of the time.
+The cloudier part of the year begins around October 15 and lasts for 6.2 months, ending around April 22.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Kiev varies throughout the year.

 The wetter season lasts 2.8 months, from May 12 to August 6, with a greater than 23% chance of a given day being a wet day.
-The chance of a wet day peaks at 32% on June 25.
+The month with the most wet days in Kiev is June, with an average of 9.3 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Kiev changes throughout the year.

 Rain alone is the most common for 11 months, from February 14 to January 12.
-The highest chance of a day with rain alone is 32% on June 25.
+The month with the most days of rain alone in Kiev is June, with an average of 9.3 days.

 Snow alone is the most common for 1.1 months, from January 12 to February 14.
-The highest chance of a day with snow alone is 8% on February 4.
+The month with the most days of snow alone in Kiev is February, with an average of 1.8 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Kiev experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 10 months, from February 17 to December 28, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around June 26, with an average total accumulation of 2.6 inches.
+The month with the most rain in Kiev is June, with an average rainfall of 2.5 inches.

 The rainless period of the year lasts for 1.6 months, from December 28 to February 17.
-The least rain falls around January 15, with an average total accumulation of 0.4 inches.
+The month with the least rain in Kiev is January, with an average rainfall of 0.4 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Kiev experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Kiev experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.2 months, from October 29 to April 4, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 19, with an average total liquid-equivalent accumulation of 0.5 inches.
+The snowy period of the year lasts for 5.2 months, from October 28 to April 5, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Kiev is December, with an average snowfall of 4.7 inches.

-The snowless period of the year lasts for 6.8 months, from April 4 to October 29.
-The least snow falls around July 27, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 6.7 months, from April 5 to October 28.
+The least snow falls around July 27, with an average total accumulation of 0.0 inches.

 The earliest sunrise is at 4:45 AM on June 17, and the latest sunrise is 3 hours, 13 minutes later at 7:58 AM on December 31.
 The earliest sunset is at 3:53 PM on December 12, and the latest sunset is 5 hours, 20 minutes later at 9:13 PM on June 25.